Jack Rose (colonial administrator)

-Jack Rose, CMG, MBE, DFC (18 January 1917 – 10 October 2009) was a British fighter pilot during the Battle of Britain who later in the Second World War pioneered the use of rockets fired from fighter-bombers.
-One of very few pilots to survive having been operational on both the first and last days of the war, he later became a distinguished administrator in the British Colonial Office.
+Jack Rose, CMG, MBE, DFC (18 January 1917 – 10 October 2009) was a British Royal Air Force (RAF) fighter pilot and colonial administrator.
+He fought as a pilot in the Battle of Britain during World War II, and later in the war pioneered the tactic of firing rockets from fighter-bombers.
+Rose was one of the very few pilots who survived operating on both the first and last days of the war.
+After the war ended, Rose became an administrator in the British Colonial Office.
 He was Administrator of the Cayman Islands from 1960 to 1963.

 Early life

 Born in Blackheath, London, Rose was educated at Shooters Hill School before studying science at University College London.
 He joined the Royal Air Force Volunteer Reserve in October 1938, training as a fighter pilot.

 Military service

 Rose served in the Royal Air Force (RAF) in northern France in May 1940, flying a Hawker Hurricane from No 3 Squadron's Merville airbase.
 He shot down three German aircraft.
 However, on 19 May his Hurricane was so badly damaged that he had to make a forced landing.
 The squadron was then evacuated to England, and Rose joined No. 32 Squadron based at Biggin Hill.
 On 25 August 1940, his aircraft was hit, and he parachuted into the English Channel but was spotted and rescued thanks to a fluorescent marker dye pack sewn into his overalls.

 Rose then moved to Exeter, flying sorties over northern France with Czech and Polish squadrons, and in October 1942 he was awarded the Distinguished Flying Cross.
 In December 1942, he was promoted to command No. 184 squadron, pioneering the operational use of rocket projectiles fired from single-engined Hurricane fighter bombers (these 'Tankbusters' were later replaced with Hawker Typhoons).
 The squadron was heavily involved in the build-up to the invasion of Normandy, and, after D-Day, from 27 June 1944 Rose led his squadron on ground attack missions from a forward airfield near Caen.

 From November 1944 to May 1945, Rose commanded No. 113 Squadron at Kwetgne in Burma, providing air support to the Fourteenth Army's advance on Rangoon.
-After the Japanese surrender he assisted with repatriation of recently released Allied prisoners of war in Penang.
+After the Japanese surrender, he assisted with the repatriation of recently released Allied prisoners of war in Penang.